-Last week Robin and I flew to Frankfurt with Lufthansa on a project.
-It was a crazy whirlwind of travel (learn more here) and due to events, we were only able to spend one night in Frankfurt and about 8 hours in the city proper.
-While researching things to do in Frankfurt in a day, I noticed that a LOT of flights around the world frequently use Frankfurt for long layovers.
-A concise list of things to do on a layover in Frankfurt and how to optimize time was the best was something I found a little hard to find, so I was inspired to share my own Layover In Frankfurt Travel Guide.
+Got a Frankfurt airport layover?
+This post is for you!
+Last week my husband and I flew to Frankfurt with Lufthansa on a project.
+It was a crazy whirlwind of travel and due to events, we were only able to spend one night in Frankfurt before we had to fly back to the United States.
+While researching things to do on a short layover in Frankfurt, I noticed that a LOT of flights around the world frequently use Frankfurt for layovers.

 TRANSPORTATION – GETTING INTO FRANKFURT